Articles on: Tagging

 Does Scriptation work with Shot Lister?

-Now you can easily send your scripts and script revisions from Scriptation to Shot Lister and Shot Lister will seamlessly import all scenes and metadata and update any revisions.
+Yes!
+Now you can easily send your scripts and script revisions from Scriptation to Shot Lister, and Shot Lister will seamlessly import all scenes and metadata and update any revisions.
 You can also easily navigate back and forth between the two apps making it super easy to reference specific scenes and notations.

 Whether you're a director, cinematographer, or AD, this integration will save you time, eliminate errors, and ensure your shot list is always up-to-date with the latest script changes.